abhibdesh/MatrimonyNodeJS/README.md

 ### Dual Attestation

-Each approval is signed twice:
+Each approval is signed using two independent signatures:

-* Admin signature using RSA PSS
+* Admin signature using RSA-PSS
-* System signature using RSA PSS
+* System signature using RSA-PSS

-Both must be valid for the record to exist.
+Both signatures must be valid for the record to be accepted.

 This ensures:

-* No single actor can forge or modify approvals
+* No single actor can forge approvals
-* Any tampering breaks signature verification
+* Any modification invalidates verification

 ---

-### Hash Linked Chains
+### Hash-Linked Chains

 Each approver maintains a daily chain:

-* First record starts from GENESIS
+* First record starts from a genesis state
-* Each record links to previous hash
+* Each record links to the previous hash
 * Any modification breaks the chain

-A global chain connects all approvals across the system.
+A global chain connects all approvals across the system, ensuring full traceability.

 ---

 ### Envelope Encryption

-* Private keys are encrypted using AES 256 GCM
+* Private keys are encrypted using AES-256-GCM
 * Keys are decrypted only in memory during signing
-* Never stored in plaintext
+* Keys are never stored in plaintext

 This ensures secure key lifecycle management.